cosmos/cosmos-sdk/cosmovisor/README.md

 ## Command Line Arguments And Environment Variables

-All arguments passed to the `cosmovisor` program will be passed to the current daemon binary running as a subprocess. `cosmovisor` will return `/dev/stdout` and `/dev/stderr` of the subprocess as its own.
+All arguments passed to the `cosmovisor` program will be passed to the current daemon binary (as a subprocess). `cosmovisor` will return `/dev/stdout` and `/dev/stderr` of the subprocess as its own.
 For this reason, `cosmovisor` cannot accept any command line arguments, nor print anything to output (unless it terminates unexpectedly before executing a binary).

 `cosmovisor` reads its configuration from environment variables: